-If you need multiple tapered pieces, this jig is the tool you need.
+To accurately cut one or multiple tapered pieces, this jig is the tool you need.
 With this taper jig, you can create as many tapered work pieces as you need.
-Each piece wil be exactly like all the others
+Each piece wil be exactly like all the others.

 This jig provides three locked down alignment points to ensure accurate placement.

 Note: Free plans for the Safety Handle is available on a separate page.
 See the right side bar links above.

 Congratulations!
 Your Work Piece Positioning Parts are Complete!

 Drill three holes through the Clamp Body as indicated in the drawing above.

 The hole indicated by the green arrow should be the correct diameter for the Tee-Nut to be pressed into.